 Philosophy addresses one's life as well as one’s career.

-The aim of courses in the Department of Philosophy is to help the undergraduate student examine the ultimate nature of persons, the universe, God, the basic principles of moral evaluation as they apply to personal questions and social and political policies.
+The aim of philosophy courses is to help the undergraduate student examine the ultimate nature of people, the universe, God, the basic principles of moral evaluation as they apply to personal questions and social and political policies.

 Since these concepts underlie most human endeavors, the study of philosophy, together with the practice of its methods of analysis and argumentation, prepares students to responsibly address basic problems later encountered, whether personal, social, or professional.

 Nationally, philosophy majors rank second of all (nearly 100 tested) majors in verbal and analytical aptitudes.

 Philosophy assists the student in reasoning well and writing effectively.
 Consequently, a philosophy major serves as an excellent preparation for the professions, including law, business, and government service as well as for graduate study and the teaching of philosophy.

 It is generally acknowledged that a concentration in philosophy and the other arts provides an appropriate basis for the study of law.
 Students considering a career in law are urged to complete our department's Law & Politics track, which is presented on our Curriculum & Courses page.

 Learn more about the prelaw track by contacting Dr. Steve Nuttal, associate professor of philosophy, by email at email@example.com or by phone at (716) 375-2260..